 Neck massage

-Massage helps with both prevention and treatment of neck tension.
+Neck and shoulder massage helps with both prevention and treatment of neck tension.
 Regular massage can help to keep the muscles relaxed and tension free.
-It is also effective in releasing tension and breaking down knots.
-Either deep tissue or hot stone massage will help.
+It is also effective in releasing existing tension and and relieving neck pain.

 Heat